 - Dump the dough onto a clean counter, and bring it together into a ball.
 Work it with the heel of your hand, pushing and smearing it away from you and gathering it up with a bench scraper and repeating until the dough comes together and is pliable.
 Don’t overwork it though.
 Turn the dough out onto a sheet of plastic wrap, press it into a flat disk, wrap it in the plastic, and let it rest in the refrigerator for 15 to 20 minutes before rolling it out.

 - Transfer to a rack and let cool.
-The galette may be baked up to six hours ahead of serving.
 When cool enough to handle, use a large spatula to carefully transfer the galette to a serving plate or cutting board.
-You may wish to drizzle over a little more ginger syrup over top of the fruit and sieve a little icing sugar (confectioner’s sugar) over top of the fruit and pastry.
+Brush a little more ginger syrup over top of the fruit that’s showing and either sieve a little icing sugar (confectioner’s sugar) over top of the fruit and pastry, or drizzle with caramel sauce.

-- Slice it and serve it warm or at room temperature with whipped cream, ice-cream or Crème Anglaise.
+- Serve it warm or at room temperature with whipped cream or ice cream.